deniseten/EGL315/README.md

 ## Lighting Setup
 ![Alt text](images/lighting%20setup.jpeg)
 ![Alt text](images/osc%20to%20ma3.jpeg)
-This is the OSC code to control my tube lights from grandMA3.
+This is the OSC code to control the tube lights from grandMA3.

 ## IR System Code